-Also, for organizations owning sophisticated IT processes, they should consider implementing solutions that can facilitate enhanced administration of mobile devices.
+Also, organizations owning sophisticated IT processes should consider implementing solutions that can facilitate enhanced mobile device administration.
 An example is an Enterprise Mobility Management (EMM) system.
-Through EMMS, companies can realize enhanced business features and at the same time, centrally manage mobile devices.
+Through EMMS, companies can realize enhanced business features and, at the same time, centrally manage mobile devices.
 EMM solutions may differ in their features, but they provide functions for managing, auditing, and supporting the use of mobile devices.
 Capabilities may include the ability to wipe the data of stolen or compromised devices remotely.

 Besides, cyber actors may execute attacks based on the mobile connectivity of organizational devices.
 Therefore, companies should enforce policies that ensure users disable automatic connectivity.
 Hackers use open networks to lure unsuspecting users and install malware on their devices once they connect.
 Furthermore, businesses should restrict near-field communication (NFC) protocols such as Bluetooth.
 Cybercriminals can compromise such networks easily; hence, employees should avoid using them to share confidential information.

 Training employees on cybersecurity basics can protect organizations from disastrous attacks.
 It is one of the most crucial control since attackers use system user ignorance to execute attacks.
-For instance, the success of phishing attacks largely depends on a user’s inability to identify phishing emails.
+For instance, phishing attacks’ success largely depends on a user’s inability to identify phishing emails.
 Employee security training provides the first line of defense since practical skills lead to enhanced security posture.
 To implement an efficient training and awareness program, businesses should focus on easily achievable measures such as the one listed below:

 - Acquisition and use of approved software programs from legitimate vendors